logo

 Top Microsoft Forms alternatives/competitors

-There are many alternatives to Microsoft Forms on the market in 2024.
+There are many alternatives to Microsoft Forms on the market today.
 Most of them aren't free, but they often offer much more functionality.

 Microsoft Forms vs Google Forms